proPianist1124/minibrain_v1/README.md

 ## Todo
 1. Add `upload` to top of folder instead to provide better UX
-2. Add "viewer mode", where you can only view uploads but you can't edit anything

 # MiniBrain CDN
 > **We suggest using [Pinggy](https://pinggy.io) to host your MiniBrain Instance**